datomatic/laravel-enum-collections/README.md

 - enum case value (only for `BackedEnum`)
 - enum case (string) value (only for `IntBackedEnum`)

+`EnumCollection` it's a one-dimensional collection that contains only enums.

 ### Creating an EnumCollection

 You can create an enum collection in four different ways: